Tony Daws: Early life

 Daws also represented Yorkshire Boys in cricket, rugby and athletics and if he had not made it as a professional footballer he was tipped to have a promising future in athletics.

-In those days, a boy could not sign a contract with a club until his 14th birthday, and the big clubs would "court" the best boys in the country in the years leading up to this landmark age.
-Daws' pace, strength and predatory scoring had alerted the big clubs and there were a number eager to sign him.
+In Daws' childhood, a boy could not sign a contract with a club until age 14, and the big clubs would "court" the most talented boys in the country in the years leading up to their 14th birthday.
+Daws' pace, strength and predatory scoring had alerted the big clubs, and there were multiple eager to sign him.

 Playing career

 Schoolboy contracts

 Daws was spotted by a Manchester United scout and subsequently signed for the club, with his registration filed on his 14th birthday.
 One year later it occurred to him and his father, James, that he would have to be a truly exceptional player to make the Manchester United first team.
 In front of him in the pecking order were established first-team players Joe Jordan, Steve Coppell, Andy Ritchie, Mickey Thomas and Gary Birtles.
 Then there were the Youth Team players Norman Whiteside and Mark Hughes and the "unknowns" in the U16 and U15 age groups.
 Daws and his father decided to ask for his release from the club.

 In 1981 following persuasion from Jimmy Sirrel (general manager) and Howard Wilkinson (Head Coach) of Notts County, Daws signed schoolboy forms for the Nottingham club.
 Sirrell had known of Daws from when he was the manager of Sheffield United in 1977, having watched him play for the Sheffield Boys team at United's training ground.
 Daws went on to play for Notts County's Youth (U18) team as a 15- and 16-year-old.